OceanDataTools/openrvdas/INSTALL.md

 # OpenRVDAS Installation Guide
-At the time of this writing OpenRVDAS has been built and tested against MacOS X, CentOS 7-9, Ubuntu 18-22 and Raspbian operating systems.
+At the time of this writing OpenRVDAS has been built and tested against MacOS X, CentOS 7-9, Rocky 8-9, Ubuntu 18-23 and Raspbian operating systems.
 It may be possible to build against other Linux-based operating systems, and guides will be added here as they are verified and documented.

 You will need to be able to run the ``sudo`` command.
 To begin installation, grab the script from github and run from the command line:
 ```